Edwin Diaz earns 50th save in Mariners’ stunning comeback victory over Diamondbacks

 The Mariners got a solid outing from lefty Wade LeBlanc.
 After struggling in his last outing against the Dodgers, LeBlanc came back to throw six innings, allowing one run on four hits with two walks and six strikeouts.
 He exited after throwing 92 pitches.

 Seattle grabbed a 1-0 lead on the second pitch of the game.
-Mitch Haniger continued to torment his former team, smashing a homer to deep left-center off Arizona starter Robbie Ray.
+Haniger continued to torment his former team, smashing a homer to deep left-center off Arizona starter Robbie Ray.
 It gave Haniger 22 homers on the season and homers in back-to-back games.

 The Mariners loaded the bases with one out, but in a sign of things to come the rest of the game, Seager and Mike Zunino both struck out to end the rally.